supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

 + Task 4 - What terms of use looks like for users
 + Task 5 - How users can review their terms of use
 + Task 6 - Edit terms of use details
-+ Task 7 - Update an existing terms of use document

 ### Estimated time: 40 minutes